pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

 Single-GPU Matrix Multiplication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Matrix multiplication on a single GPU leverages highly optimized BLAS libraries like rocBLAS to compute the product of two matrices.
-For matrices A (M×K) and B (K×N), rocBLAS implements the general matrix multiplication formula:

-C = α · op(A) · op(B) + β · C

-where op(X) represents optional transpose operations on the input matrices.
-While efficient for moderate sizes, this approach becomes memory-bound as matrices grow larger, ultimately hitting the memory capacity limits of a single GPU.
+Matrix multiplication represents one of the fundamental operations in scientific computing and machine learning workloads, and its efficient implementation on GPUs has been a focus of significant optimization efforts.
+On a single GPU, the computation leverages highly optimized Basic Linear Algebra Subprograms (BLAS) libraries, specifically rocBLAS for AMD GPUs, to perform the core multiplication operation.

+Key aspects of single-GPU matrix multiplication:

+* **Core Formula**:  For matrices A (M×K) and B (K×N), rocBLAS implements :math:`C = \alpha \cdot op(A) \cdot op(B) + \beta \cdot C`, where op(X) allows for optional transpose operations

+* **Performance Characteristics**:
+    - Excellent performance for matrices fitting in device memory
+    - Leverages vendor-optimized BLAS implementations
+    - Uses sophisticated tiling and memory hierarchy optimizations

+* **Key Limitations**:
+    - Memory capacity constraints of single GPU
+    - Memory bandwidth bottlenecks between host and device

 .. figure:: _static/single-gpu-flow.png
    :alt: Single GPU Matrix Multiplication Workflow